Aurele-B/RenameFiles/README.md

 2. Create a new project using "Get from Version Control..." or "Get from VCS"
 3. Paste this URL: https://github.com/Aurele-B/RenameFiles.git to clone the repository (At this point, setting up a poetry environment is facultative)
-4. Create an environment in another folder (i.e. "Configure a python interpreter)
+4. Create an environment in another folder (i.e. "Configure a python interpreter")

 Note: you also can clone "manually" this repository by downloading its zip file:
 - Click: "Code" and "Download ZIP"